deitch/booster/README.md

 1. PUT update: This makes sense.
 You might be updating a single field, why should it reject it just because you didn't update them all?
 If the `name` and `email` fields are required, but you just want to update `email`, you should be able to `PUT` the follwing `{email:"mynewmail@email.com"}` without triggering any "missing field required" validation errors.
 2. POST create and `createoptional === true`: If you flag a field as `required`, but also flag it as `createoptional`, then if you are creating it, validations will ignore the `required` flag.
 Well, that's why you set it up as `createoptional` in the first place, right?

+##### filters
+The filter option can be a little confusing, so here is a better explanation.

+Let's say you have defined a resource `play`.
+Normal behaviour would be:

+* `GET /play` - list all of the `play` items
+* `GET /play?somefield=foo` - list all of the `play` items where `somefield` equals "foo"

+However, you want it the other way around.
+You want `GET /play` to return only those items where `somefield` equals "foo", unless it explicitly gives something else.

+* `GET /play` - list all of the `play` items where `somefield` equals "foo"
+* `GET /play?somefield=bar` - list all of the `play` items where `somefield` equals "bar"

+Setting the model as above with `filter` set on `somefield` will provide exactly this outcome:

+    somefield: {filter:{default:"foo"}}

+But this creates a different problem.
+How do I tell the API, "send me all of the `play` items, whatever the value of `somefield` is"?
+Before adding the default filter, you would just do `GET /play`, but we added a filter to that!

+The solution is to set a `clear` on the filter.
+Whatever the `clear` is set to, that is what, if the parameter is set, will match all.
+So using the setup from above:

+    somefield: {filter:{default:"foo",clear:"*"}}

+We get the following:

+* `GET /play` - list all of the `play` items where `somefield` equals "foo"
+* `GET /play?somefield=bar` - list all of the `play` items where `somefield` equals "bar"
+* `GET /play?somefield=*` - list all of the `play` items

+Of course, you can set the value of `clear` to anything you want: "*" (as in the above example), "any", "all", or "funny".
+Whatever works for you!

 #### Validations